preames/public-notes/llvm-riscv/SpecTuningGotchas.rst

 link any fortran workload in a cross build.
 You can hack the build system a bit to get around this, but the resulting binaries play somewhat loose with ABI contracts.

+Many of the fortran benchmarks require large stacks, and will simply crash with unhelpful output if given insufficient space.
+Flang compiled binaries appear to need significantly more stack space than gfortran.